Welcome to Food in a Minute

 ‘Gourmet’ doesn’t need to mean ‘difficult’.
 In fact, in this case it means ‘ridiculously easy, but very impressive.'

 These Lamb Koftas are a great excuse to get the barbecue going.
-Served with a tasty couscous salad and Greek-style Yoghurt Dressing, they’re sure to go down well in any household.
+Served with a tasty couscous salad and Feta and Garlic Dressing, they’re sure to go down well in any household.

 Lamb Shanks are back in fashion, baby!
 If you’re looking for a hearty meal which will warm the cockles of your heart – this is the meal for you.
 Team it up with a bottle of Pinot Noir and you’ve got the perfect evening meal.